 Composting is a natural process which will happen as long as the key ingredients of Carbon, Nitrogen, Air and Water are present.
 For composting to take place naturally, the conditions have to be just right.
 It is not always possible to recreate those conditions manually, which is where the Ridan composting machine comes in as it makes it easy to create the right conditions.

-The Ridan food composter uses natural ingredients and processes to create a warm environment in which food waste (nitrogen) and wood (carbon), can mix with air and water.
+The Ridan food waste composter uses natural ingredients and processes to create a warm environment in which food waste (nitrogen) and wood (carbon), can mix with air and water.
 Unlike other composters, all this happens without the need for electricity, making your Ridan cheap and easy to use.

-Heat is created when micro-organisms, (including bacteria and fungi) break down the organic matter, bio food waste and wood.
+Heat is created when micro-organisms, (including bacteria and fungi) break down the organic matter, food waste and wood.
 The heat attracts even more hyper active microbes, which make the composting process quick and efficient.
 This creates the perfect composting conditions.

 Wood – Carbon Rich

 Any of the above can be used bearing in mind the following points.